LBJ-Wade/Gadget_lya_subhalo_potential/README.md

 # Gadget lyman alpha subhalo potential

-Lyman alpha and subhalo potential output adapted from P-Gadget3 including subhalo finder (subfinder).
+Lyman alpha and subhalo potential output reproduced from P-Gadget3 including subhalo finder (subfinder).

 Many more options can be found in `Makefile`.